 Law enforcement agencies have also noted problems with requests for copies of the videos and managing the data from body cam footage.
 Maintenance of the footage and responding to requests can add significant amounts of money and manpower.
 Rural agencies, like most of those in North Dakota, have some difficulty with the implementation of body cameras for these reasons.

-If you have been involved in a criminal case where officers utilized body cameras and need assistance or have concerns about your privacy, contact O’Keeffe O’Brien Lyson Foss by calling 701-235-8000 or 877-235-8002.
+If you have been involved in a criminal case where officers utilized body cameras and need assistance or have concerns about your privacy, contact O’Keeffe O’Brien Lyson Attorneys by calling 701-235-8000 or 877-235-8002.